lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

 ## T

 ### [Tencent](../../software-development/cloud/provider/tencent.md) (Concept)
-Tencent Cloud is a cloud computing service provided by Tencent, a Chinese multinational conglomerate holding company.
-Tencent Cloud provides a wide range of cloud services, including computing, storage, databases, security, and networking, to help businesses build and deploy applications in the cloud.
+Tencent is a Chinese multinational conglomerate holding company with subsidiaries in various internet-related services and products, entertainment, AI, and technology.
+Tencent Cloud is a cloud computing service provider owned by Tencent.

 ### [Tencent Cloud](../../software-development/cloud/platform/tencent-cloud.md) (Concept)
 A cloud computing platform and service created by Tencent.
 Tencent Cloud offers a wide